Carrie Fisher’s Autopsy Completed: The Difference Between Cardiac Arrest And Heart Attacks

 Per E!
 News, the autopsy of Carrie Fisher was completed just a few days after her death.
 While the autopsy was initially placed on hold, the Los Angeles Coroner’s Office confirmed the examination had been finalized on the morning of December 30.

 Per the autopsy, it has been confirmed that the death of Carrie Fisher was the result of cardiac arrest.
 Per TIME, the Los Angeles County Coroner’s Office will be performing additional testing even though the autopsy is complete.
-The additional testing will include toxicology tests in order to determined exactly what caused her to have the massive cardiac arrest while aboard her flight from London to Los Angeles.
+The additional testing will include toxicology tests to determine exactly what caused her to have the massive cardiac arrest while aboard her flight from London to Los Angeles.

 Why was the autopsy put on hold, anyway?

-The reason the Los Angeles County Coroner’s Office initially put the autopsy of Carrie Fisher on hold was because they didn’t want to rush the family.
+The reason the Los Angeles County Coroner’s Office initially put the autopsy of Carrie Fisher on hold was that they didn’t want to rush the family.
 After all, the family was suffering two tragic losses and they office wanted to give them space.

 “We’re not out to rush the family.
 We’re giving the family some space.
 They not only lost Carrie, but lost Debbie too.”